 Appointed by President Obama, he served as Vice Chair of the Global Development Council at the White House, and by Commerce Secretaries to the Digital Economy Board and the National Innovation Board.
 He serves as Vice Chair of the U.S. National AI Advisory Committee established by Congress to advise the President on AI, as Co-Chair of the U.N.
 Secretary-General’s AI Advisory Body, and on the U.S. Secretary of State’s Foreign Affairs Policy Board.
 He has served on various national and international commissions and taskforces related to technology, the economy, and society.
 He has served on the boards of the Council on Foreign Relations, Airbnb, and Hewlett and MacArthur Foundations.

-He has been elected a Fellow of the American Academy of Arts and Sciences, a Distinguished Fellow of Stanford’s AI Institute, a Distinguished Fellow in Ethics & AI at Oxford, a Fellow of DeepMind, and a Visiting Fellow of All Souls College and a Fellow of Balliol College, Oxford.
-A Rhodes Scholar, James has a DPhil, MSc, MA from Oxford in AI and robotics, mathematics and computer science, a BSc in electrical engineering from the University of Zimbabwe.
+Manyika is a Visiting Professor at Oxford’s School of Government and has been a member of the National Academies of Science, Engineering and Medicine’s Committee on Responsible Computing.
+He serves on the board of the Broad Institute of MIT and Harvard, MIT’s Schwarzman College of Computing, and Stanford’s Human-Centered AI Institute.
+He has been elected a Fellow of the American Academy of Arts and Sciences, a Distinguished Fellow of Stanford’s AI Institute, a Distinguished Fellow in Ethics in AI at Oxford, a Fellow of Balliol College, and Visiting Fellow of All Souls College, Oxford.
+A Rhodes Scholar, James has a DPhil, MSc with distinction, and MA from Oxford in AI and robotics, mathematics, and computer science, and a BSc first class in electrical engineering from the University of Zimbabwe.